MS Oranje: Early career and World War 2

-The MS Oranje was ordered by Netherland Line and was built in the Nederlandsche Scheepsbouw Maatschappij shipyard.
-The ship was ceremonially launched on 8 September 1938, On 15 July 1939, the finished ship was delivered to the Netherland Line and shortly afterward was used for the line's scheduled service from Amsterdam to Batavia (Jakarta).
-But when the ship arrived, World War II had begun, and she was laid up in Surabaya for the safety of the ship.
-In February 1941, the ship's captain was ordered to sail to Sydney and to hand over his ship to the Royal Australian Navy.
+The Oranje was ordered by Netherland Line and was built in the Nederlandsche Scheepsbouw Maatschappij shipyard.
+The ship was ceremonially launched on 8 September 1938, On 15 July 1939, the finished ship was delivered to the Netherland Line and on September 4, 1939, she left Amsterdam on her maiden voyage to Batavia (Jakarta).
+World War II had begun days before she departed, so the ship was laid up in Surabaya, without completing her maiden voyage home.
+In February 1941, the ship's captain was ordered to sail to Sydney and hand over his ship to the Royal Australian Navy.
 The Dutch government agreed with the Australian government that the Oranje would be converted into a hospital ship.
 Although she was under Australian command, she kept her Dutch crew and remained under the Dutch flag throughout the war.

-Post War Career
+Post-war career

 From October 1946 to 1957, the ship returned to its original owners to resume passenger service.
 The Indonesian War of Independence and its nationalist course led to a decrease in passenger numbers.
 In February 1951, the Oranje made her first around the world cruise: from Amsterdam via the Panama Canal to Australia and New Zealand and back via Singapore and the Suez Canal to Amsterdam.
 Between 8 and 18 June 1951, she voyaged to Lisbon and Madeira with 650 passengers.